Daniel-KM/Omeka-S-module-BlockPlus/README.md

 Furthermore, the option "tag", that can be "div" or "aside", is no more managed.

+### Block External Content, appended with a block Html in a group of blocks

+The block does not manage html any more, so it display an external resource.
+The migration converts it to a group of blocks External Content and Html.
+Furthermore, the option Caption Position is now a class of the block.
+So you may check styles.

 ### Block Html

 The variable `$html` is no more available in templates for block Html, so you